ProFormA/taskxml/gradinghints/whitepaper-grades.md

    - **avg**

-     Specifies the average of several sub scores.
+     Specifies the arithmetic mean of several sub scores.
 This is the special case of a sum with equal weights for every child while all weights add up to 1.
 Child nodes of an "avg"-node should not get any weights because in that case weights are ignored.

 #### test-ref and combine-ref - elements of the grades-base-ref-child-type